Real roots of random polynomials with coefficients of polynomial growth: a comparison principle and applications: Counting local real roots

 We now consider the smaller (and more critical) range $\frac 1 n \lesssim \delta \lesssim \frac{\log n}n$.
 Here we will use Theorem~\ref{t.nns-weak} (from Section~\ref{s.loginteg}) about the log integrability of $p_n$ and $q_n$, which shows that there is an event $F$ with probability $\P(F)=O(e^{-cn})$ such that for any $q\ge 1$ we have

-where $C$ is sufficiently large and $C'>1$ could be arbitrarily close to $1$, and the analogous estimate also holds for $\log |q_n|$.
+where $C$ is sufficiently large, and the analogous estimate also holds for $\log |q_n|$.
 We will use these estimates to show the desired estimates for $\log |p_n|$ in this range of $\delta$, and the argument for $\log|q_n|$ is entirely similar.

 which is $O_M(\delta^M)$ for any $M>0$.
 Thus, we may assume without loss of generality that $E\subset F^c$.
 For convenience, denote $U=B(z,c'\delta)$ and $\Omega :=B(z, c''\delta)$ where $c''\in (c', 1-c)$.
 Let $\phi$ be a smooth function such that $1_{B(0,c')} \le \phi \le 1_{B(0, c'')}$ and let $\phi_\delta(.)=\phi(./\delta)$ denote the $L^\infty$-preserving dilation of $\phi$.
 We now use Green's formula